xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-android-sdk/index.md

 ## Webhooks

-When your app sends a transaction, your server also recieves a notification with:
+When your app sends a transaction, your server also receives a notification with:

 1. The username and password of the specific device
 2. The amount of Kin the device spent
 3. The invoice details

-From here, you server can perform further actions, such as sending a loot box to the device.
+From here, your server can perform further actions, such as sending a loot box to the device.
 You can learn more about webhooks by going through the server tutorials.

 ## Congratulations